Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 #### Tags and Attributes

-Contains a list of tags and attributes assigned to the selected API service version.
+Contains a list of tags and attributes assigned to the API service.

 #### Assets

-Contains a list of the assets linked to selected API service.
+Contains a list of the assets linked to the API service.

 #### Products

-Contains the details of products linked to the selected API service.
+Contains the details of products linked to the API service.

 #### Dependency Graph